YAMAHA MT-125 (2020 - on) Review

 Overall ratingNext up: Ride & brakes

-The CBT-friendly 2020 Yamaha MT-125 has received its first major overhaul since its launch in 2014; bringing it in line with the rest of the ever-popular MT range with radical styling, improved performance and revised geometry.
+The CBT-friendly 2020 Yamaha MT-125 is a naked 125cc motorcycle that's ideal for learners, and it's received its first major overhaul since its launch in 2014.
+The refresh brings it in line with the rest of the ever-popular MT range with radical styling, improved performance and revised geometry.

-Plastics aside, the new MT receives all of the above, offering teens a miniature supernaked they can be proud of, complete with big bike looks, excellent build-quality and an impressive spec sheet.
+Plastics aside, the new MT receives all of the above: it's a miniature supernaked you can be proud of, complete with big bike looks, excellent build-quality and an impressive spec sheet.
 The 2020 model replaced the 2014 Yamaha MT-125.

 Once you've read this review, you may want to join a community about this bike, such as the Yamaha MT-125 Club and Forum.